norseghost/norseghost.github.io/_drafts/social-work-and-power-dynamics.md

 consequence of not being equipped to manage their own lives (indeed, the prospect and notion of agency is a recurring dilemma, both practically and ethically, but that will be a post for another time).[^agency]

+- explicit modes of power differential
+- tendency to ignore certaion forms of power
+- uses of (explicit) power that are considered beneficial not verbalized or discussed
+- risks lack of awareness, uncertainty of what is mandated to report on, what is not